miguel-guerrero/dstate/README.md

 The init_value is used to define the reset value in flops generated under flop declaration block

-Section SmgCombo is used to add 'reg' type of variable definitions that can be used on the main functional loop for 2-block style FSMs.
+Section SmCombo is used to add 'reg' type of variable definitions that can be used on the main functional loop for 2-block style FSMs.
 The syntax for each entry is: